Proton vpn edge browser: Quick fact — you can boost your privacy by combining Proton VPN with the Edge browser for safer, more private browsing.

 What is Proton vpn edge browser?

 Proton vpn edge browser is not a separate product.
 Proton VPN can be used with Microsoft Edge either by running a system-wide VPN on your device or by using the Proton VPN browser extension within Edge to control VPN traffic for the browser specifically.
+Mullvad vpn vs expressvpn: comprehensive comparison of privacy, speed, pricing, features, and streaming support in 2026

 Can I use Proton VPN with Edge browser?